Group Tour FAQs

 For our standard hour-long tours, we recommend that groups plan on being at Eastern State for an hour and a half.
 If the site is open to the public, the group is welcome to stay longer to explore the site on their own, visit our Artist Installations and Prison History Exhibits or have lunch on the Penitentiary’s baseball field.
 If a group has limited time, we can also provide shorter tours.

 Yes!
-Private group tours must be scheduled at least one week in advance.
+Private group tours must be scheduled at least two weeks in advance.
 Our morning time slots fill up very quickly, especially during the school year, so we recommend scheduling your tour as soon as you chose the date and time you would like to visit.

-We do not require deposits (except for paranormal investigations).
-Full payment is due at the start of the tour.
+Payment is due at the time of arrival, but prepayments can be arranged upon request.
+If your tour is before 10:00am or after 5:00pm your payment must be arranged in advance of your visit.
 We accept Visa, MasterCard, American Express, Discover, Checks (made out to “Eastern State Penitentiary”) and cash.
-If you need to make special payment arrangements please call our Administrative Offices at
+If you need to make special payment arrangements please call our Group Sales Department at (215) 236-5111 x240.

 Eastern State Penitentiary Historic Site, Inc.’s taxpayer identification number is 31-1627155.
 A copy of our Form W-9 is also available for download.